 An overview of the variation of reconstructed erythemal irradiation in space and time is shown in Fig. 14.
 Annual totals were derived from monthly totals that were summed up from the reconstructed daily totals.
-For 1 to 7 missing daily totals the monthly mean value of the same month was included to derive the monthly total, while for more than 7 d of missing data, long-term monthly averages were included to derive annual totals 5 of UV radiation.
+If values of 1 to 2 days were missing, the gaps were filled by linear interpolation.
+For 3 to 7 missing daily totals, the monthly mean value of the same month was included to derive the monthly total, while for more than 7 days of missing data, long-term monthly averages were included to derive annual totals of UV radiation.